This is a preview of the content in our French Food Decoder app. Get the app to:

 Photo of gelatin plates for cooking

-Gelatin was discovered in 1682 by Frenchman Denis Papin, who was conducting research on how to feed the poor of France.
-One project was trying to find a substitute for meat, and during the course of his researches he discovered a method of removing the glutinous material in animal bones and skins by boiling.
+Gelatine (or gelatin) was discovered in 1682 by Frenchman Denis Papin, who was conducting research on how to feed the poor of France.
+During the course of his research into finding a substitute for meat, he discovered a method of removing the glutinous material (collagen) in animal bones and skins by boiling.

-Edible gelatin (mostly made of pork) is sold in the form of sheets along with cake ingredients in French supermarkets; the best is 200 bloom or gélatine or (’golden gelatine’) You can also find it as granules or powder.
-It’s used in a whole range of desserts from marshmallows (guimauve), sweet flavoured gelatine desserts, cakes, aspic and so on.
+Edible gelatin (mostly made of pork) is sold in the form of sheets, in the cake ingredient sections in French supermarkets; the best is 200 bloom or gélatine or (’golden gelatine’).
+You can also find gelatin granules or powder, required for a whole range of desserts, from marshmallows (guimauve), sweet gelatine desserts, cakes, to aspic and so on.

-Agar agar, made from Japanese algae, is the vegan version of gélatine, but it’s more complicated to use as it must be boiled first and doesn’t freeze well.
+Agar agar, made from Japanese algae, is the vegan version of gélatine.
+It’s more complicated to use because it must be boiled first and doesn’t freeze well.

 Desserts